pyomeca/bioptim/README.md

     assume_phase_dynamics=False,
 )
 ```
-Of these, only the first 4 are mandatory.
+Of these, only the first four are mandatory.
-`bio_model` is the model loaded such with class such as BiorbdModel, MultiBiorbdModel, or a custom class.
+`bio_model` is the model loaded with classes such as BiorbdModel, MultiBiorbdModel, or a custom class.
 In the case of a multiphase optimization, one model per phase should be passed in a list.
-`dynamics` is the dynamics of the system during each phase (see The dynamics section).
+`dynamics` is the system's dynamics during each phase (see The dynamics section).
-`n_shooting` is the number of shooting point of the direct multiple shooting (method) for each phase.
+`n_shooting` is the number of shooting points of the direct multiple shooting (method) for each phase.
 `phase_time` is the final time of each phase.
 If the time is free, this is the initial guess.
 `x_bounds` is the minimal and maximal value the states can have (see The bounds section)
 `u_bounds` is the minimal and maximal value the controls can have (see The bounds section)
 `x_init` is the initial guess for the states variables (see The initial conditions section)
 `u_init` is the initial guess for the controls variables (see The initial conditions section)
 `x_scaling` is the scaling applied to the states variables (see The variable scaling section)
-`xdot_scaling` is the scaling applied to the states derivative variables (see The variable scaling section)
+`xdot_scaling` is the scaling applied to the state derivative variables (see The variable scaling section)
 `u_scaling` is the scaling applied to the controls variables (see The variable scaling section)
 `objective_functions` is the objective function set of the ocp (see The objective functions section)
 `constraints` is the constraint set of the ocp (see The constraints section)
 `parameters` is the parameter set of the ocp (see The parameters section)
 `external_forces` are the external forces acting on the center of mass of the bodies.
-It is list (one element for each phase) of np.ndarray of shape (6, i, n), where the 6 components are [Mx, My, Mz, Fx, Fy, Fz], for the ith force platform (defined by the externalforceindex) for each node n
+It is a list (one element for each phase) of np.ndarray of shape (6, i, n), where the 6 components are [Mx, My, Mz, Fx, Fy, Fz], for the ith force platform (defined by the externalforceindex) for each node n
 `ode_solver` is the ode solver used to solve the dynamic equations
 `control_type` is the type of discretization of the controls (usually CONSTANT) (see ControlType section)
 `all_generalized_mapping` is used to reduce the number of degrees of freedom by linking them (see The mappings section).
-This ones applies the same mapping to the generalized coordinates (*q*), velocities (*qdot*) and forces (*tau*).
+This one applies the same mapping to the generalized coordinates (*q*), velocities (*qdot*), and forces (*tau*).
 `q_mapping` the mapping applied to *q*.
 `qdot_mapping` the mapping applied to *q_dot*.
 `tau_mapping` the mapping applied to *tau*.
-`plot_mappings` is to force some plot to be linked together.
+`plot_mappings` is to force some plots to be linked together.
-`n_threads` is to solve the optimization using multiple thread.
+`n_threads` is to solve the optimization using multiple threads.
-This number is the number of thread to use.
+This number is the number of threads to use.
 `use_sx` is if the CasADi graph should be constructed in SX.
-SX will tend to solve much faster than MX graphs, however they can necessitate a huge amount of RAM.
+SX will tend to solve much faster than MX graphs, however they necessitate a huge amount of RAM.

 Please note that a common ocp will usually define only these parameters:

 ```python
 ocp = OptimalControlProgram(
     bio_model: [list, BioModel],